adityarathore622/Data-Pipeline-using-DBT-and-Apache-Airflow/README.md

-# 🚀 Data Engineering Pipeline using DBT and Apache Airflow
+# 🚀 Data Pipeline using DBT and Apache Airflow

 ## 📌 Project Overview
 This project sets up an **ELT (Extract, Load, Transform) pipeline** using **DBT (Data Build Tool) and Apache Airflow**.
 It integrates **Postgres, Docker, and DBT** to automate data workflows, orchestrate transformations, and manage dependencies efficiently.